-While watching the best of our British bakers create a plethora of pastries on the Great British Bake-off, I realised just how similar construction is to baking.
+While watching the best of our British bakers produce a plethora of pastries on The Great British Bake-off, I suddenly came to a realization.
+Construction is a lot like baking.

-“We in construction need to move towards how things are done in the automotive industry, they have done BIM for years!”
+“Construction needs to move towards how things are done in the automotive industry; they’ve done BIM for years!”

-So looking at these technical challenges something comes to mind.
-If the bakers were given a better brief (something I have discussed on this blog before), they might have been able to produce more similar results.
-While this might negatively affect the format of the show (as does the move to Channel 4!), it would lead to less abortive work, less misuse of particular materials, reduce frustrations, and increase the judge’s satisfaction.
+By extension, if the bakers were given a better brief (forming a brief with smart requirements using BS 8536), they might have been able to produce more consistent results.
+While this might negatively affect the format of the show (as might the move to Channel 4!), it would lead to less abortive work, better use of materials, reduce frustrations and an increase the judge’s satisfaction.
 In essence the spirit of BIM.

-So remember next time you don that apron, ask yourself “Are you baking to BIM Level 2?”
+So the next time you don that apron, ask yourself “Do you bake with BIM?”